The image shows a thumbnail from bot & salz for the blog post Buzzword Bakery and the topic of employer branding.

 What is an employer brand?

-In short, the employer brand is the entirety of the statements and value propositions that an employer makes about itself.
-The foundation of employer branding is often an EVP (Employer Value Proposition) and an employer brand story.
-On the basis of a well-conceived employer identity, a strong employer branding campaign can be created that not only increases the direct intention to apply, but also raises awareness of a brand and the perceived attractiveness on the market.
-An employer brand is therefore not only a strategic tool, but should above all be a reflection of the corporate culture.
+In short, the employer brand is the sum total of the messages and value propositions that an employer conveys about itself.
+Employer branding is often built on an EVP (Employer Value Proposition) and an employer brand story.
+Based on a well-conceived employer identity, a strong Employer branding This results in a campaign that not only increases the likelihood of people applying directly but also boosts brand awareness and the brand’s perceived appeal in the market.
+An employer brand is therefore not just a strategic tool; above all, it should be a reflection of the company’s culture.
+If you’d like to delve deeper into proven methods, you’ll find valuable insights in our guide on the power of storytelling in brand communication.

 Employees are not only looking for attractive jobs, but also for employers who are not afraid to stand up for themselves and communicate their values and characteristics openly and unambiguously.
 Companies that meet these expectations can use their employer brand as a powerful competitive advantage.